djangocon/2023.djangocon.us/_posts/2023-08-30-julia-solorzano.md

 > Topics to be covered are:
 > - History of Django
 >   - LJW: Where it all started
->   - First DjangoCon 2008
+>   - First DjangoCon US 2008
 >   - Django OS growing up
 > - Current Django
 >   - The Code